LobbyOS/server/contents/apps/lobby-server/src/data/docs/about.md

 Applications that run on a web browser is known as **Web Apps**.
 These apps are platform independent and can run on any modern browsers.
 Examples of web apps can be found in the **Chrome Web Store** and **Firefox Addons**.

+## Desktop Web Apps ?

+With PHP, the program can interact directly with the user's system like how a desktop app does.
+But unlike a standard desktop app, Lobby and apps runs on a browser.
+Hence it's `Desktop Apps + Web Apps = Desktop Web Apps`

 ## What's Lobby ?

 Lobby is a software that runs on a [localhost](http://en.wikipedia.org/wiki/Localhost) server for running Web Apps.
 Lobby provides a framework for running Web Apps in localhost.